 Lymphatic System/Immune System

-This is because for every organism that’s made of delicious carbohydrates, proteins, and lipids; there’s another organism that wants to eat it.
-Some of these organisms are big predators, but most are microscopic pathogens that can easily fit inside us, instead of fitting us inside of them.
+Every living thing needs to be able to fight invasion by foreign particles.
+This is because every organism that is made of delicious carbohydrates, proteins, and lipids has another organism that wants to take advantage.
+Some of these organisms are large predators, but most are microscopic pathogens that can easily fit inside us.

-In the case of animals, we have white blood cells that can specially target and destroy invading pathogens.
+In the case of animals, we have white blood cells that can specifically target and destroy invading pathogens.
 These white blood cells are made in our bone marrow and stored in our blood and our lymphatic systems.

 “Lymph nodes” are nexuses in the lymphatic system where white blood cells can cluster and attack invading pathogens.
-Sometimes when we’re sick, our lymph nodes – such as those behind the ears, under the jaw, and in the armpits and groin – can become painful and swollen as our immune systems fight the infections in these nodes.
+Sometimes, when we’re sick, our lymph nodes – such as those behind the ears, under the jaw, and in the armpits and groin – can become painful and swollen as our immune systems fight the infections in these nodes.

 The reproductive system is not essential to individual survival, but it is essential for the survival of the species.
 After all, a species whose members couldn’t reproduce would not last very long!

-In humans, there are two very different reproductive systems: the male system, which is concerned primarily with producing sperm and finding mates; and the female system, which must prepare for pregnancy, childbirth, and baby care for reproduction to be successful.
+In humans, there are two very different reproductive systems: the male system, which is primarily concerned with producing sperm and finding mates; and the female system, which must prepare for pregnancy, childbirth, and baby care for reproduction to be successful.

 The female reproductive system is a particularly fascinating study in the way body systems work together to ensure our survival.
-Throughout the course of a woman’s monthly cycle, her body uses four different hormones – most of which are produced by her ovaries – to decide when and whether her body should prepare for pregnancy.
+Throughout the course of a woman’s menstrual cycle, her body uses four different hormones – most of which are produced by her ovaries – to decide when and whether her body should prepare for pregnancy.

 The major effects of the reproductive hormones are on the reproductive organs themselves, which must bring eggs for maturity and prepare uterine lining, rich in blood vessels, to nurture a possible embryo.